 Backend data and software is another growing area of private equity investment, and this holds true in HCBS as well as healthcare more broadly.
-HHAExchange, which specializes in HCBS and connects clients, providers, state Medicaid agencies, and Managed Care Organizations (MCOs) in an online platform, has been backed by private equity since 2014, and is currently owned by private equity firm Cressey and Company.249 Other larger, more general healthcare data companies are also controlled by private equity, most notably Athenahealth, which just changed hands between two private equity consortiums for \$17 billion.250
+HHAExchange, which specializes in HCBS and connects clients, providers, state Medicaid agencies, and Managed Care Organizations (MCOs) in an online platform, has been backed by private equity since 2014, and is currently owned by private equity firm Cressey and Company.251 Other larger, more general healthcare data companies are also controlled by private equity, most notably Athenahealth, which just changed hands between two private equity consortiums for \$17 billion.252

-Because private equity firms often own businesses in related or adjacent sectors, the incidence of self-dealing can be quite high, and clients, families, and program administrators may have no inkling of these connections.251 Self-referrals can violate the Stark Law's anti-kickback provisions.
-KKR was forced to identify in its prospectus for BrightSpring that "KKR has ownership interests in a broad range of portfolio companies and we may enter into commercial transactions for goods or services in the ordinary course of business with these companies;" it goes on to state that "We do not believe such transactions are material to our business."252 Vertical arrangements like this can violate antitrust laws if any party receives favorable terms, if these relationships foreclose access to rivals, or if the connections are used to box out new entrants.253 and organizers, Medicaid and Medicare administrators, and policymakers-armed with an understanding of the current landscape and the dangers the private equity model poses to the HCBS sector-can come together to identify and pursue changes that will advance the goals of good care.
+Because private equity firms often own businesses in related or adjacent sectors, the incidence of self-dealing can be quite high, and clients, families, and program administrators may have no inkling of these connections.253 Self-referrals can violate the Stark Law's anti-kickback provisions.
+KKR was forced to identify in its prospectus for BrightSpring that "KKR has ownership interests in a broad range of portfolio companies and we may enter into commercial transactions for goods or services in the ordinary course of business with these companies," it goes on to state that "We do not believe such transactions are material to our business."254 Vertical arrangements like this can violate antitrust laws if any party receives favorable terms, if these relationships foreclose access to rivals, or if the connections are used to box out new entrants.255